Key Takeaway

 - Behavioral indicators suggesting less than maximum effort

-While patients may not intentionally provide suboptimal effort—pain, anxiety, or misunderstanding instructions can all contribute—the legal implications can be severe when medical experts document this finding.
+Patients may not intentionally provide suboptimal effort.
+Pain, anxiety, or misunderstanding instructions can all play a role.
+But the legal implications can be severe when medical experts document this finding.

 Why Objective Medical Evidence Is Crucial